 Ear, nose, and throat problems can affect children from birth through early adulthood.
 They can vary from mild concerns to serious issues that require medical or surgical treatment.
-Duke pediatric otolaryngologists diagnose and treat the full range of ear, nose, and throat (ENT) disorders.
+Duke pediatric otolaryngologists diagnose and treat the full range of ENT disorders.
 We work with specialists throughout Duke to achieve the best possible outcome for your child.

 - Airway Disorders in Children